honggzb/Study2016/AngularStudy/Angular_CLI的使用.md

 <h4 id="eject">1.12 eject and undo eject</h4>

-1.  `ng eject'  - will generate `webpack.config.js` file
+1.  `ng eject'  - will generate `webpack.config.js` file, can not use ng command
 2. undo eject - modify angular-cli.json file in root directory, delete `"ejected": true`, also `webpack.config.js` file can be deleted

 [back to top](#top)